katherinechen912/CV/index.md

 ## Education
 `2024-`
 __Arizona State University, Doctor of Philosophy in Media Arts and Sciences__

-> PhD Advisor: Prof. Suren Jayasuriya
+> Researcher at The Imaging Lyceum; PhD Advisor: Prof. Suren Jayasuriya
-> Researcher at The Imaging Lyceum

 `2015-2019`
 __DePaul University, Master of Fine Art in Film__